taro9710/java-skills-baseline/README.md

 Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects".
 Objects can have attributes, methods (witch will determine the behaviour of the object) and relations (with other objects).

+It differs from other programming paradigms in tha we have abstractions or encapsulations that allows us to use the program without necessarily having to know all the details in how the algorithm works.